Flow-Launcher/Flow.Launcher/README.md

 [More tips](https://flow-launcher.github.io/docs/#/usage-tips)

-### Integrations
-  - If you use Python plugins:
-    - Once a Python plugin has been detected at start up, you will be prompted to either select the location or allow Python (Embeddable) to automatic download for use.
-    - The Python plugin may require additional modules to be installed, please ensure you check by visiting the plugin's website via `pm install` + plugin name, go to context menu and select `Open website`.
-    - Start to launch your Python plugins.
-  - Flow searches files and contents via Windows Index Search, to use Everything: `pm install everything`.

 ## Plugins

-There is a [list of actively maintained plugins](https://github.com/Flow-Launcher/docs/blob/main/plugins.md) in the documentation section, some of which are integrated from other launchers.
+Flow searches files and contents via Windows Index Search, to use **Everything**: `pm install everything`.

+If you are using Python plugins, Flow will prompt to either select the location or allow Python (Embeddable) to be automatic downloaded for use.

+Vist [here](https://flow-launcher.github.io/docs/#/plugins) for our plugin portfolio.

+If you are keen to write your own plugin in flow, please take a look at our plugin development documentation

 ## Status